material-admin/doc-material-components/button-examples/Android/android-button-example.md

 </style>
 ```

-or using the style in the XML layout (affects only this button):
+or using the style in the layout (affects only this button):

 ```xml
 <Button